IC Markets vs Skilling, Who's Better?

 The main reason is that you should only deposit what you can afford.
 If you you have a lower budget, the broker that offers the lowest deposit option will be more attractive.
 The other reason is because when speculating on riskier but potentially more rewarding financial instruments you should look to speculate with only a small percentage of your allocated trading funds.
 Don't let a higher minimum deposit totally put you off a broker, look at the overall trading features you are getting from the trading platform.
 Often a high minimum deposit gives greater choice in the financial assets and trading platform research features.

-IC Markets allows you to trade around 232 financial instruments whilst Skilling allows you to trade around 232 financial instruments available.
+IC Markets allows you to trade around 232 financial instruments whilst Skilling has around 232 financial instruments on their platform.

 The more financial instruments you can trade on the IC Markets and Skilling platforms the better.
 It is good to have a diverse portfolio and the options available to a user will always vary.
-Trading is all about grasping potential opportunities and you never want to miss out on a trading opportunity due to the limitations of IC Markets or Skilling.
+Trading is all about grasping potential opportunities and you seriously do not want to miss out on a trading opportunity due to the limitations of IC Markets or Skilling.

 IC Markets and Skilling Contact Details

-Being able to contact a broker through many ways is a sign of a professional broker.
+Being able to contact your broker simply is important.
 IC Markets and Skilling have the following contact details and social medias that you can use.

 |